DfE complaints procedure

 Switchboard 028 9023 3821

-A privacy notice outlining how personal data will be handled by the Department of the Economy when processing customer service complaints:
+A privacy notice, outlining how personal data will be handled by the Department of the Economy when processing customer complaints, is available at:

 Back to top